open-telemetry/opentelemetry.io/content/en/docs/demo/requirements/architecture.md

 ## Feature Flag Component

-Feature flagging is a crucial part of cloud-native application development.
+Feature flagging is a crucial part of cloud native application development.
 The demo uses OpenFeature, a CNCF incubating project, to manage feature flags.

 ## Orchestration and Deployment